 The pionus parrot lives about 15 years on average in captivity.
 However, they're capable of living as long as 25 to 30 years or more.
-Common pionus parrots are the blue-headed pionus, bronze-winged pionus, Maximilian's pionus, dusky pionus and the white-capped pionus.
+Common pionus parrots are the blue-headed pionus, bronze-winged pionus, Maximilian's pionus, dusky pionus, and the white-capped pionus.
 Pionus parrots are known for problems with vitamin A deficiency, so it's important to ensure they are being fed a species-appropriate diet.

 Conures generally live in the 15 to 20 year range.
 They can live as long as 40 years, however.
-Popular types of conures that are kept as pets include the blue-crowned conure, green-cheeked conure, Jenday conure and sun conure.
-Conures are another bird species that does poorly without constant interaction and this can lead to self-injurious behaviors and a shortened lifespan.
+Popular types of conures that are kept as pets include the blue-crowned conure, green-cheeked conure, Jenday conure, and sun conure.
+Conures are another bird species that does poorly without constant interaction, and this can lead to self-injurious behaviors and a shortened lifespan.

 The caique is a colorful bird known for a clownish, playful personality.
 They can live around 27 to 40 years, but it's possible for them to live much longer.
-Caiques are known for being aggressive to other types of birds, so it's best to keep them only with other caiques.
+Caiques are known for being aggressive toward other types of birds, so it's best to keep them only with other caiques.

 African Grey Lifespan

 African grey parrots usually live around 25 years, but they are able to live twice as long.
 These birds are highly intelligent and are called the "Einsteins of the bird world."
 Unfortunately, this intelligence causes problems for them because without proper mental and environmental stimulation, they are known for developing behavioral problems which lead to medical issues and a shortened lifespan.

 The eclectus parrot can live between 50 and 75 years in captivity.
 Their average lifespan as a pet is about 30 years, but this species has only been in the U.S. since the 1980s, so it's possible their average lifespan is longer.